- What is FrontFundr?

 SAFE (Simple Agreement for Future Equity): As stated in its name, this investment is not for equity - rather, future equity.
 It is similar to a convertible note in that investors benefit from the discount rate applied to their share price upon a conversion, however, it differs in some key ways.

 As a SAFEholder, you are not a shareholder nor are you afforded any rights as a debtholder like convertible debt holders.
 Typically, SAFEs do not pay interest.
-Conversion events are not subject to a minimum, but may require a certain security issuance (e.g., preferred shares).
+Conversion events may not be subject to a minimum, but may require a certain security issuance (e.g., preferred shares).

 Ex.
 You buy a SAFE today offering a discount of 20%, and in 1 year the company does a Common Share round, selling Shares for $1/share.
 Your SAFE would convert into shares at $0.80/share ($1 x 80%).
 A $1000 in a SAFE would give you 1250 shares vs. 1000 shares if bought during the common share round.
 This example is for illustrative purposes only.